-A port object is optional.
-You only need to make one if you want to change a property from default.
+Port objects are optional.
+You only need to add them if you want to change properties from default.

 No default